oisdk/masters-thesis/esop-2024/response.markdown

 > - Most of the contribution in the paper is the Cubical Agda formalization, but I
 >   don't see any supplementary material being uploaded.
 Is this an accidental
 >   omission, or perhaps an EasyChair issue?
 In any case, being able to look at
->   the formalization seems rather important here.
+>   the formalisation seems rather important here.

+We were unsure when to submit the formalisation.
+The plan is to submit it as an artefact, but we will see if it is possible to submit during the review process.

 > - A substantial part of the paper reviews definitions and theorems from previous
 >   literature.
 There are relatively few new results about finite sets.
 I'd prefer
 >   for the paper to focus on the novelties in the first half of the paper, and
 >   then perhaps spend more space on the proof search library & its applications.

+To get the paper to fit in the page limit we will shorten up the early parts which focus on preexisting theorems.

 >   However, even then I'd find the amount of novelty to be a bit low for a
 >   research paper submission.
 It's also a bit hard to assess how substantial the
 >   new formalizations are, without having access to the Agda code.